 Immediately upon the announcement, Suffocation headlined the sold-out 2003 installments of the New England Metal and Hardcore Festival, Maryland Deathfest and Milwaukee Metalfest.
 In June, 2003, the band unveiled a brand new song entitled Deceit.
 The as-then-unsigned band's video for Deceit made its world-premier on Fuse's Uranium program, and, as a testament to their universally-recognized impact on the genre, Suffocation was profiled on both Uranium and MTV2's Headbangers Ball without the influence of label backing.
 Once again returning to the 'Relapse' label they would release Souls To Deny (2004).

 Suffocation also released their self-titled album, Suffocation, in 2006.

 In 2008, the band signed to the German 'Nuclear Blast Records' and released their album Blood Oath in 2009.
 Also in 2009, Relapse released the live album entitled Close of a Chapter--Live in Québec City, that was previously self-released by the band in 2005.

 In February, 2012, Smith left the band again, to be replaced by Dave Culross.

 In 2012, the band was inducted into the Long Island Music Hall of Fame and released Pinnacle of Bedlam in February 2013.

-Since after the release of Pinnacle of Bedlam in 2013, Lead vocalist Frank Mullen announced that he will retire from full-time touring with the band due to his new job.
+After the release of Pinnacle of Bedlam in 2013, Mullen announced that he would retire from full-time touring with the band due to a new job.